 Offering a long-term solution to dealing with unwanted body hair, laser hair removal is a popular treatment among women and becoming increasingly popular with men too.
 With laser hair removal treatment, it’s important that you properly prepare for your appointment, especially for those with Asian or Black African skin.
-It is important to choose a clinic that has the experience in specialising in darker skin tones.
+It is important to choose a clinic that has experience in specialising in darker skin tones.

 While there is no truth to the idea that laser hair removal isn’t effective or safe for darker skin tones, what is true that not all laser machines will be able to effectively remove hair on Asian and Black African skin.